pedroelbanquero/functional_information_conjecture/README.md

 ## The information theory

 The traditional information theory assumes for encoding information is mandatory repesented as a minimal expresion of information, the Bit .
 Like any infomration as the theory demonstrates have a limitation to be represented in bits by  the frequency of the simbols and the order who composes a chunk of information, this theory is limited just to represent information with no loses exactly as you observe.
 The best way ro encode the information is always in a bits , chosing as a bit simbol 2^e where that is at least equal to the symbol numers.
-Another compresion techniques can improve the way to save data with no loses , like LZ + hufman encoding, defalte , br, etc ...
+Another compression techniques can improve the way to save data with no loses , like LZ + hufman encoding, defalte , br, etc ...

 ![image](https://user-images.githubusercontent.com/60758685/127951514-25b754dd-2a59-4cd0-b655-d23a56e96db5.png)